Notice of Request for Access to Form 477 Broadband Data

 Electronic Filers: Comments may be filed electronically using the Internet by accessing the

-Paper Filers: Parties who choose to file by paper must file an original and four copies of each
+Paper Filers: Parties who choose to file by paper must file an original and one copy of each

 filing.
 If more than one docket or rulemaking number appears in the caption of this proceeding,